Queensland Camping

 How to Book Moreton Island Camping

-Moreton island camping fees are super cheap at just $6.75 per person per night or $27 per family per night.
+Moreton Island camping fees are super cheap at just $7.25 per person per night or $29 per family per night.
 A family rate is for up to 8 people and includes 1 to 2 adults and children under 18.
-Children under 5 are free.
+Children under five are free.

 Once you book, you will receive a camping permit.
 Your camping permit must be clearly displayed at all times at your campsite.

-You can book your vehicle permit at the same time as booking your campsite – more on that below.
+You can book your vehicle permit at the same time you book your campsite; more on that below.

 Image Credit: Thanks to Tourism and Events Queensland

 If you don’t have your own camping gear or are after something with a few more facilities, there is always the option to glamp at Castaways.
-Castaways is located in the township of Bulwer and offers guests glamp sites for up to four people just a short 5 minute walk from the beach.
+Castaways is located in the township of Bulwer and offers guests glamping sites for up to four people just a short 5-minute walk from the beach.

 Getting to Moreton Island

-There are only two ways you can get to Moreton Island, either via the Tangalooma passenger ferry or the Micat passenger and vehicle ferry.
+There is only one way you can get to Moreton Island, either via the Tangalooma passenger ferry or the Micat passenger and vehicle ferry.
 The Tangalooma ferry is for guests of the Tangalooma Resort only, so given you’re camping on the island, you’ll need to take the Micat ferry.

 The Micat Moreton Island barge schedule varies throughout the year depending on demand.
 So during peak times, the Micat can be running up to five times a day, whereas in quiet times, it may run only once or twice a day.
 The barge to Moreton Island takes around 90 minutes.

-It is not cheap to get yourself, your family and your vehicle over to Moreton Island.
-The ferry cost to Moreton Island starts at around $70 for a small vehicle (no trailer or van) and prices go up from there.
-You’ll then need to add on whatever you’re towing, which also starts at a similar price – and these prices are just one way!
+It is not cheap to get yourself, your family, and your vehicle over to Moreton Island.
+The ferry cost to Moreton Island starts at around $89 for a small vehicle (no trailer or van), and prices go up from there.
+You’ll then need to add on whatever you’re towing, which starts at a similar price—and these prices are just one-way!

 The ferry to Moreton Island price includes the driver, but you’ll also need to pay for each additional passenger over the age of 3.
-Kids are $18.50 and adults are $28.50 – again one way.
-These are also the prices for walk on passengers without a vehicle.
+Moreton Island ferry prices for kids are $29 (4-14), and adults are $39—again, one-way.
+These are also the prices for walk-on passengers without a vehicle.
+As you can see, the Moreton Island ferry cost is expensive.

-If you’re a walk on passenger on the Micat, you’re able to take three pieces of luggage with you.
-So you could bring an esky, chair and backpack – for example.
-So it might take some planning on what each member of your group brings to stay within this luggage allowance.
-Any oversized items such as kayaks or surfboards are charged an additional fee.
+If you’re a walk-on passenger on the Micat barge, you’re able to take three pieces of luggage with you.
+So you could bring an esky, chair, and backpack, for example.
+It may be necessary to plan ahead and determine what each member of your group will bring in order to stay within the luggage allowance.
+Any oversized items, such as kayaks or surfboards, are charged as an additional fee.

 Read our detailed guide on getting to Moreton Island here, or click here to book the Micat.